 Mother’s Day: Top 10 Reasons You Should Be Recruiting Moms

-According to some research, working mothers make up one-third of women in the workforce.
-Because of how prevalent they are, if you’re not recruiting moms, you might be missing out on a large chunk of great talent.
+According to some research , working mothers make up one-third of women in the workforce.
+Because of how prevalent they are, if you’re not recruiting moms, you might be missing out on a large chunk of great talent in the labor market. .

 Some companies might not want to hire moms who will only work part-time, or some companies may not think that a mom will be able to focus on her professional life if she is about to go on maternity leave.
 However, the truth is just the opposite.